domivika/Snakemake/README.md

 # Snakemake
-Simple snakemake workflow for SNP calling.
+Simple snakemake workflow for SNP calling and annotation.